Machine learning for option pricing: an empirical investigation of network architectures: Empirical results

 respectively.
 Hence, the difference in performance likely originates from the additional non-linearity $R$ or $G$.
 The fact that the introduction of two additional operations have such a negative influence in accuracy suggests that choosing an optimal network architecture can be a process subject to high sensitivity.

 In addition, for the sake of completeness, Table \ref{table:statistics_bs_dgm} lists the Black--Scholes pricing MSE results for the most important networks, alongside the performance of the networks from \cite{jph-report, pricing_options_implied_vol}.
-We notice that the generalized highway networks outperforms all other networks in terms of performance compared to total parameters and training time, and can be considered as the superior network.
+We notice that the generalized highway networks achieve the lowest errors among the considered architectures.